isabelc/Comment-Notifier-No-Spammers/readme.txt

 You could have hundreds, even thousands, of spammer email addresses in that list.
 Then, when you approve a legit comment, your server sends out emails to all of the post subscribers (including spammers), which can cause server overload, among other problems.

-This plugin, **Comment Notifier No Spammers**, fixes that by ignoring comments in moderation until they are approved by you.
+This plugin, **Lightweight Subscribe To Comments**, fixes that by ignoring comments in moderation until they are approved by you.
 This means less load on your server.

 **Easily Switch From Comment Notifier**